jhuang239/React/README.md

-# Tutorials finished files from Maximilian Schwarzmüller @Academind.
+# Finished files from Maximilian Schwarzmüller's React course in Udmey.
 # This respositry just for learning purpose.